delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 The employer will skype you and will ask you questions as if it is face to face.
 Whatever you do, make sure you're in a quiet environment with good internet.

+Some tips for Skype and Online VIdeo interviews:

+* Make sure to look the part
+* Prepare the environment.
+Look behhind you, that's what they'll see.
+Make sure it's nice a mess.
+Try to interview with a white background behind you.
+* Practice it, skype a friend and ask them to help out.
+* Smile, a lot.
+* Stay present.
+Don't go googling stuff mid interview.
+* You can have notes in front of you.
+Take this to your advantage.
+Place your CV, company info, quesitons you want to ask infront of you so but make it so your interviewer can't see them.
+* DO NOT wear a headset or headphones.
+It looks unprofessional.

 ## Phone Interview

 Normally used to determine if you're worth coming into the company for an interview.
 Almost always one employer interviewing you.

+Some tips for phone interviews:

+* You can have your stuff in front of you.
+Have your CV, questions for the company, whatever you want.
+Just don't play around with paper too loudly.
+* Make sure it's a high quality phone call
+* You can Google things (quietly).
+But never google the answer to a question.
+* Disable phone notifcations when on the phone
+* Do not have your pets / children / family disrupt you.
+* Answer your phone with "Hello, YOUR NAME here."
+* Smile, even if they can't see you.
+It'll come through on the phone.
+* Watch your body language.
+Don't fidget too much.

 ## Online Tests